ayubali/javainterviewprogramwithsolution/project_and_code_guidelines.md

 Precondition and/or expected behaviour may not always be required if the test is clear enough without them.

 Sometimes a class may contain a large amount of methods, that at the same time require several tests for each method.
 In this case, it's recommendable to split up the test class into multiple ones.
-For example, if the `DataManager` contains a lot of methods we may want to divide it into `DataManagerSignInTest`, `DataManagerLoadUsersTest`, etc. Generally you will be able to see what tests belong together because they have common [test fixtures](https://en.wikipedia.org/wiki/Test_fixture).
+For example, if the `DataManager` contains a lot of methods we may want to divide it into `DataManagerSignInTest`, `DataManagerLoadUsersTest`, etc.

 ### 2.4.2 Espresso tests